 Why am I providing these Foot Health Tips?

 Your foot bone’s connected to your ankle bone;

 your ankle bone’s connected to your knee bone;

 your knee bone’s connected to your thigh bone;

 your thigh bone’s connected to your hip bone … etc

 In fact, your feet aren’t just connected, they bear the weight of the rest of your body.

-This is why foot problems can impact areas further up the skeletal system, such as your knees, hips, back, etc. If your feet are sore, your body will compensate and place undue strain on other areas.
+This is why foot problems can impact areas further up the skeletal and muscular system, such as your knees, hips, back, etc. If your feet are sore, your body will compensate and place undue strain on other areas.

 10 Basic Foot Care Tips

 1 – Wash your feet every day with soapy warm water.